Junior Fa eyes knockout win in comeback fight

 "I'm a lot bigger than most of the guys at City Kickboxing so I do tend to pull my punches a bit.
 Getting some bigger bodies and being able to throw a bit harder has been good for me."

-Lock in the fight with Brown; deliver a dominant, eye-catching performance and Fa is intent on challenging bigger names this year.
+Lock in the fight with Browne; deliver a dominant, eye-catching performance and Fa is intent on challenging bigger names this year.

 "I've had such a huge layoff and I want to keep myself busy.
 It wasn't my choice – I didn't want to have this period without fighting.
 I'm eager to fight as many times as I can, and with some worthy fighters that get me out of bed and scare me a bit.